Welcome to Yew class.

 - Named water bottle

-- Named lunchbox (if staying all day) – please do not send in any food containing chocolate, nuts or egg due to severe allergies
+- Named lunchbox (if staying all day) – please do not send in any food containing chocolate or nuts due to severe allergies

 - Bag with a complete change of clothes to be left on your child’s peg

-A healthy snack will be provided by Nursery each day – children will be offered a choice of fruit and you can register your child to receive free milk.
-Details of this can be found on the leaflet in your Induction Pack or at the following website: www.coolmilk.com.
+A healthy snack will be provided by Nursery each day – children will be offered a choice of fruit.

 We use Class Dojo to support communication between parents/carers and adults within the Nursery.
 Your Induction pack will have all the essential information regarding this.